HanseulJo/COMBO/README.md

 * - "--K": The number of the other loci which have effects on each locus.
 * - "--A": The number of states that each locus can have.
 * - "--model_info_path": Path to save interdependence matrix("knowledge.txt") and a table of fitness landscape with contributions("landscape.txt").
 If it is None (not given), then the interdependence matrix and landscape will be printed through stdout after the BO runs.
+* - "--interdependency_seed": Random seed to fix an interdependency matrix.
+If not specified, it will be chosen randomly between 0 ~ 99.
+* - "--payoff_seed": Random seed to fix payoff structure (contribution map), given '--interdependency_seed'.
+If not specified, it will be chosen randomly between 0 ~ 99.
+* - "--init_point_seed": Random seed to fix initial points (usually, 2 points), given '--interdependency_seed'.
+If not specified, it will be chosen randomly between 0 ~ 99.
+* - "--start_from_bottom": If you use this option, then the initial points will be changed into (usually, two of) states with the first several minimum fitness values.

+* Removed arguments:
+* - "--lamda", "--random_seed_config"

-### Etc.:
+### main.py:
-* "COMBO/main.py" file has been moved outside of the folder "COMBO/".
+* Note: "COMBO/main.py" file has been moved outside of the folder "COMBO/".
 This prevents error relevant to modules.
-*
+* Some lines are modified from the original version.

+### run_multiple_times.py

+### average_graphs.py